shank318/ts-shared/README.md

 # About

-Shared infrastructure code for NestJS projects of CIAO team.
+Shared infrastructure code for NestJS projects.